LucasPickering/slumber/docs/src/user_guide/recipes.md

 # Recipes

 Recipes are the core feature of Slumber; they define how to generate HTTP requests.
-The terms "recipe" and "request" are often used interchangeably by users and documentation alike, but there is a technical distinction:
+The terms "recipe" and "request" are often used interchangeably by users, but there is a technical distinction:

 - A recipe is a definition for how to generate any number of requests
 - A request is a single chunk of data (URL+headers+body) to send to a server